veldenb/plugin.program.moonlight-qt/README.md

 ## Instructions:
 ### 1. Install this plugin.
 - Download [plugin.program.moonlight-qt.zip](https://github.com/veldenb/plugin.program.moonlight-qt/releases/latest/) and store it on your Kodi device.
-- In Kodi install Docker from the LibreELEC repository: Add-ons / Install from repository / LibreELEC Add-ons / Services / Docker _**(skip this on Ubuntu)**_
+- In Kodi install Docker from the LibreELEC repository: Add-ons / Install from repository / LibreELEC Add-ons / Services / Docker _**(skip this on Ubuntu and Raspberry Pi OS)**_
-- Reboot LibreELEC to ensure Docker works _**(skip this on Ubuntu)**_
+- Reboot LibreELEC to ensure Docker works _**(skip this on Ubuntu and Raspberry Pi OS)**_
 - Go to Add-ons / Install from zip file
 - Select plugin.program.moonlight-qt.zip

 ### 2. Start Moonlight
-- Navigate to Games -> Moonlight.
+- Navigate to Games -> Moonlight
-- Start Moonlight from the Games menu.
+- Start Moonlight from the Games menu
-- The plugin will ask you to install Moonlight, choose yes and wait a few minutes.
+- The plugin will ask you to install Moonlight, choose yes and wait a few minutes
 - When the plugin has finished installing, Moonlight wil launch it
 - Moonlight should start and scan for PC's with Gamestream enabled
+- Make sure you have a gamepad or keyboard/mouse connected to control Moonlight-qt, remote controls don't work in Moonlight-qt

 ### 3. Enable Nvidia Gamestream on your gaming PC